bmw-tech/widget_driver/widget_driver/README.md

 The widget is **ONLY** interested in creating UI and reacting to interactions from the user.

-### Two
+### Guideline Two

 Thanks to the `TestDrivers` which get auto-created for you when running unit tests,
-you do not have to mock all of your dependencies in the tests.
+you do not have to mock your dependencies in the tests.

 You just need to mock the `driver` used by the widget which is currently under test and that is it!

+But you only get this benefit if you move the business logic out of the widget.
+So guideline two -> Put your business logic in the `Driver`, not in the `Widget`!

-More about testing and the benefits are described [here](#Demo)
+More about testing and the benefits are described [here](#Documentation)

 ## Installation